Menu

 • Similar Occupations: Chemical engineers, chemical technicians, materials engineers

-In the 1970s, United States asbestos use began to decrease because of laws and regulations.
+In the 1970s, U.S. asbestos use began to decrease because of laws and regulations.
 By the late 1980s, U.S. chemical companies stopped using asbestos in products.
 Today, old chemical facilities and machinery may contain the mineral.

 As a result, chemical plant workers continue to be at risk of asbestos exposure.
-Workers who experience asbestos exposure may develop related diseases, such as mesothelioma.
+Any chemical plant workers exposed to asbestos may develop related diseases, such as mesothelioma.

 What Asbestos Products Put Chemical Plant Workers at Risk?

-Companies used asbestos to protect equipment from chemicals and heat.
-Machinery throughout chemical plants may have contained asbestos materials.
-Asbestos-containing parts such as gaskets, insulation and valves were commonly used in chemical plants.
+Machinery throughout chemical plants may have contained asbestos materials, such as gaskets, insulation and valves.
 Chemical plant workers who repaired or operated asbestos machinery may have been exposed.

 Workers at chemical plants also often added asbestos to products.
 This required handling raw asbestos.
-Workers also wore fire-protective equipment made with asbestos materials, such as gloves and aprons.
-If the protective clothing became worn or damaged, it could release dangerous fibers.
+For some chemical plant workers, asbestos was in the fire-protective equipment they used, such as gloves and aprons.
+If the protective gear became worn or damaged, it could release dangerous fibers.

-Asbestos-containing materials may become dangerous when broken or disturbed.
-Therefore, handling these materials may release asbestos fibers into the air.
+Asbestos-containing materials may become dangerous when deteriorated or disturbed.
+Handling these materials may release asbestos fibers into the air.
 Workers may then inhale or ingest these fibers.
 In some cases, they may also carry asbestos dust home on their clothing.
 As a result, family members risk secondary exposure.
 Asbestos exposure may lead to related diseases, such as lung cancer and mesothelioma.

 Chemical plant workers also may have been exposed to asbestos from: